Business success is increasingly being measured against keeping up with technological advances and customer behaviour.

 - Operational processes

 - Business models

 A company rarely aims to fully convert in all areas.
 Instead, they select the most pertinent among these to move forward in the manner best for their businesses.

 By definition, digital transformation is an ongoing process.
 Many have attempted to articulate the process in steps, and one example is:

 - Identify your digital transformation objectives

-Every organization will have a slightly different set of objectives and different priorities, but this is a vital first step for organizational alignment.
+Every organisation will have a slightly different set of goals and different priorities, but this is a vital first step for organisational alignment.

 - Digital awareness